BitDevsNYC/BitDevsNYC.github.io/_posts/2024-01-25-socratic-seminar-132.md

 ---

 ## Announcements
 Please join us for our next Socratic Seminar.
-A special thank you to our sponsors [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.
+A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.

-If you can't make it to the main event please join us at PUBKEY around 9:30PM. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**
+If you can't make it to the main event please join us at [The Perfect Pint](https://theperfectpintnyc.com/) around 9:30PM.
+This bar is very close to Chaincode Labs: 123 W 45th St New York, NY 10036.

 ## Presentation
 -